_G8A7438.jpg

 A quality camera with zoom capabilities is essential for wildlife photography—300mm lenses work well for capturing animals up close.
 Don't forget to pack extra batteries, chargers, an adapter, and additional memory cards.
 A dustproof bag will keep your camera safe from the elements while on safari.

 It’s also useful to bring a small flashlight, though one will be provided in your suite.
 A good pair of binoculars can really enhance your game viewing experience.
-Lastly, always ask for permission before photographing local residents, as there may be a fee involved.
+Lastly, always ask for permission before photographing residents, as there may be a fee involved.

 Jambo – “Hello”